 In recognition of students living and studying away from the Blacksburg campus, comprehensive fees may be reduced for students enrolled in an all virtual schedule (or who have only research hours/ independent study not located on campus).
 Students must certify that they will reside more than 50 miles from the Blacksburg campus for the entire semester.
 More information and an application form can be found here.
 To be considered, this form must be submitted by the last day to add courses each term.
-The form is now open for the Summer 2021 semester.
-If approved, the reduction will be $225.00 for students that are enrolled in 7 or more credit hours ($112.50 for those enrolled 1-6 credit hours).
+The form is now closed for the Fall 2021 semester.

 Note: Graduate students that are enrolled in only 1 credit hour during the fall and spring terms in order to meet continuous enrollment, must complete the “In Absentia Status Request” form that can be found on the Graduate School website.
 Summer Session enrollees would need to submit the "Request for Reduced Comprehensive Fee."
 Please do not file both forms.